shukriadams/arewedown/docs/settings.md

 ## Transports

-Transports are used to send out alerts when watcher states change.
+Transports are used to send alerts when watcher states change.

 ### SMTP Transport